HCDigitalScholarship/pennstreaty/README.md

 The frontend of this site uses Foundation5 (the complete download).
 The documentation for Foundation can be found at http://foundation.zurb.com/develop/download.html.
 Some other frontend features use Bootstrap.
 Documentation for Bootstrap can be found at https://getbootstrap.com/docs/4.1/getting-started/introduction/

-Some templates of this site are borrowed from The Shelley - Godwin Archive project http://shelleygodwinarchive.org/sc/bl/hymn_to_intellectual_beauty/#/p2

 The features/visualizations on this site were made using the following libraries: